Demographics of Africa: HIV/AIDS

 In 2011, sub-Saharan Africa was home to 69% of all people living with HIV/AIDS worldwide.
 In response, a number of initiatives have been launched to educate the public on HIV/AIDS.
 Among these are combination prevention programmes, considered to be the most effective initiative, the abstinence, be faithful, use a condom campaign, and the Desmond Tutu HIV Foundation's outreach programs.
 According to a 2013 special report issued by the Joint United Nations Programme on HIV/AIDS (UNAIDS), the number of HIV positive people in Africa receiving anti-retroviral treatment in 2012 was over seven times the number receiving treatment in 2005, with an almost 1 million added in the last year alone.
 The number of AIDS-related deaths in sub-Saharan Africa in 2011 was 33 percent less than the number in 2005.
 The number of new HIV infections in sub-Saharan Africa in 2011 was 25 percent less than the number in 2001.

 Malaria

 Malaria is an endemic illness in sub-Saharan Africa, where the majority of malaria cases and deaths worldwide occur.

 Maternal and infant mortality

-Studies show that more than half of the world's maternal deaths occur in sub-Saharan Africa.
+Studies show that more than half of the world’s maternal deaths occur in sub-Saharan Africa.
 However, progress has been made in this area, as maternal mortality rates have decreased for multiple countries in the region by about half since 1990.
-Additionally, the African Union in July 2003 ratified the Maputo Protocol, which pledges to prohibit female genital mutilation.
+Additionally, the African Union in July 2003 ratified the Maputo Protocol, which pledges to prohibit female genital mutilation(FGM).

 The sub-Saharan African region alone accounts for about 45% of global infant and child mortalities.
 Studies have shown a relationship between infant survival and the education of mothers, as years of education positively correlate with infant survival rates.
 Geographic location is also a factor, as child mortality rates are higher in rural areas in comparison to urban regions.